rochus-keller/Luon/Readme.md

 ## Welcome to the Luon Programming Language

-Luon is a high-level programming language with a syntax similar to [Oberon+](https://github.com/rochus-keller/oberon/), Oberon-07 and Oberon-2, with concepts found in Lua, targeting the LuaJIT VM.
+Luon is a high-level programming language with a syntax similar to [Oberon+](https://github.com/rochus-keller/oberon/), Oberon-07 and Oberon-2, integrating concepts from Lua, and targeting the LuaJIT VM.
 Luon can be regarded as a statically typed version of Lua.
 The name is thus a combination of "Lua" and "Oberon".

 Luon procedures can be declared "external" and be implemented in Lua.
 This allows the re-use of libraries written in Lua, and also C libraries via the LuaJIT foreign function interface.